alfonsrv/impf-botpy/docs/ALERTS.md

 Alerting backends are optional to configure.
 When a new slot is found the bot will alert you via Audio Text-to-Speech, so if you're on your PC anyways while the bot is running, you're already set up.

-Currently only Zulip is supported as an alerting backend.
-Zulip is open source and can be hosted locally, since I use it mainly for various project automations it's what's integrated right now.
+Zulip is open source and can be hosted locally, since I use it mainly for various project automations it's what has the best documentation right now.
 Zulip also offers a public service, along with an app for every major smartphone OS.

 Messages older than 120 seconds will be ignored by the bot when waiting for interactive user input.

-Alerts can be tested using `python main.py --alerts`.
+Alerts can be tested using `python main.py --alerts` aka `python3 main.py --alerts`.

+## Currently supported alerting backends:

+* Zulip
+* Telegram
+* Pushover

 ## Zulip Setup